 - 7. Fix the signal cable to the main lifting cable about 1 m above the strain relief mechanism using a metal clamp (a nylon cable tie may be sufficient for shallow installations.)
 Leave a little slack in the signal cable between the clamp and the strain relief mechanism. - 8.
 Position the assembly over the top of the borehole.
 Do not allow it to drag across the ground. - 9.
 Lower the sonde so that its base is just level with the borehole mouth.
-If there is a depth gauge on the winch, set this to zero. - 10.Continue to lower the sonde to a depth of about 1 m, so that the instrument is still visible. - 11.Extend the hole lock arm (see Section 2.5, page 19) to check that it fits your borehole.
+If there is a depth gauge on the winch, set this to zero. - 10.Continue to lower the sonde to a depth of about 1 m, so that the instrument is still visible. - 11.Extend the hole lock arm (see Section 2.6, page 22) to check that it fits your borehole.
 The current drawn should dip slightly as the arm touches the casing, then drop to zero when it is fully extended.
 Check that the sonde is firmly anchored to the borehole casing by attempting to slacken the load bearing cable.
 If it remains taut, the sonde is still loose within the borehole.
 Do not proceed with installation in this case.
-Instead, you should either move the instrument to a narrower section of the borehole and try again, or contact Güralp Systems to fit a longer hole lock, quoting accurate measurements of your borehole. - 12.Power up the instrument from a suitable power supply. - 13.Level and centre the sensor (see Section 3.5, page 39) so that it can be tested.

-- 14.Check that the sensor is functioning correctly by connecting a meter or monitoring device to the sensor outputs.
-If the sensor fails to register ground movements, contact Güralp Systems. - 15.Lock the sensor masses once more, tension the load bearing cable and retract the hole lock arm. - 16.Gently lower the sensor to the required depth.
+Instead, you should either move the instrument to a narrower section of the borehole and try again, or contact Güralp Systems to fit a longer hole lock, quoting accurate measurements of your borehole. - 12.
+Power up the instrument from a suitable power supply. - 13.Level and centre the sensor (see Section 3.5, page 44) so that it can be tested. - 14.Check that the sensor is functioning correctly by connecting a meter or monitoring device to the sensor outputs.
+If the sensor fails to register ground movements, contact Güralp Systems. - 15.Gently lower the sensor to the required depth.
 At approximately 20 m intervals, fix the signal cable to the load bearing cable using metal clamps (nylon cable ties every 5 m may be sufficient for shallow installations).
 This will ensure that the signal cable does not become kinked or trapped within the borehole.
 Leave a little slack on the signal cable each time, so that it does not bear any weight.
 Too much slack, however, will cause the cable to scrape against the borehole casing.

-17.Fix the sensor system into the borehole using the hole lock arm (see Section 2.5, page 19.)
+16.Fix the sensor system into the borehole using the hole lock arm (see section 2.6, page 22.)

-If you are installing the sensor in a deep borehole, the weight of the sensor will stretch the load bearing cable slightly.
+If you are installing a 40TB in a deep borehole, the weight of the sensor will stretch the load bearing cable slightly.
 Remember to allow for this when raising or lowering the cable in the following steps.

-- 18.Use the winch to drag the assembly up within the borehole for a distance of 15 30 cm.
+- 17.Use the winch to drag the assembly up within the borehole for a distance of 15 30 cm.
 This will ensure that the hole lock arm and the skids or studs on the sonde keep the sensor package vertical within the borehole.
-Do not drag too far, or you will damage the contact points. - 19.Lower the load bearing cable by around 30 cm to engage the strain relief unit inside the borehole casing, and to provide some slack in the cables. - 20.Clamp the load bearing cable to the top of the borehole. - 21.
-Tie the lifting and signal cables together above the strain relief mechanism using tie wraps. - 22.
-The sensor can now be levelled and unlocked ready for use.
+Do not drag too far, or you will damage the contact points. - 18.Lower the load bearing cable by around 30 cm to engage the strain relief unit inside the borehole casing, and to provide some slack in the cables. - 19.Clamp the load bearing cable to the top of the borehole. - 20.
+Tie the lifting and signal cables together above the strain relief mechanism using tie wraps. - 21.
+The sensor can now be levelled ready for use.